RedVentures/go-genproto/SEMATIC_README.md

 ❗ See https://redventures.atlassian.net/wiki/spaces/SEMATIC/pages/99340551006/Upgrade+Gads+Version for update process.

-Other than this `SEMATIC_README.md` file, the only manual additions are the `googleapis/ads` files.
+Only this `SEMATIC_README.md` file, the `.gitallowed` file, and the `googleapis/ads` files have been added to this repo by RV.